steady-bytes/draft/README.md

 go install github.com/steady-bytes/draft/tools/dctl@latest
 ```

 We'll need to import this project as a usable context into `dctl` so it can manage things for us.
-After cloning the repo run the below command from the root of the repo:
+After cloning the repo run the below command from inside the repo:

 ```shell
 dctl context import